 If you see no other place during an afternoon getaway from the beach, you should visit Vizcaya, the winter vacation home of industrialist James Deering.

-Set on the shore of Biscayne Bay, just minutes from the downtown skyscrapers of Miami, it’s a subtropical interpretation of a country estate in the Veneto region of northern Italy.
+This historic American home is set on the shore of Biscayne Bay, just minutes from the downtown skyscrapers of Miami, it’s a subtropical interpretation of a country estate in the Veneto region of northern Italy.
 The magnificent historic residence, a blend of Renaissance and Neoclassical styles, was thankfully built with great care so as not to disrupt the surrounding subtropical environment.

 As I wandering about the house, I found one of the greatest collections of Italian furniture in the United States, as well as many of the items Deering purchased on his shopping trips all over Europe.
 Several of its rooms, including the Reception and Music Rooms on the first floor, were inspired by Italian cities including Milan, Palermo, and Venice.